 It isn’t fair if some people have these privileges while others must work so intensely.
 Adults become resentful of their boring mundane lives and begin to resent the aging youth culture because of this unfair distribution of privileges.
 As the youth age, judging them for their privileges becomes more justified and an expectation of hard work sets in.

-The adult slowly shames the youth and increases expectations of adultness with age and the resentment caused by unnecessary and seemingly irrational suppression may cause resentment to the parents/elders.
+The adult slowly shames the youth and increases expectations of adultness with age.
+The resentment caused by unnecessary and seemingly irrational suppression may cause resentment to the parents/elders.
 The culture escalates with each iteration of resentment being passed down, eventually where resource pressures are not the core reason for a loss of creative potential but rather the culture itself causes artificial creative suppression by creating norms centered around age and resource pressures.

 But of course the parent becomes bitter, as they have become a slave to the resource needs of the child.